last update: 20 February 2022

 At team events, you need to have the best bidding system, particularly for competitive bidding."

-So in these webpages I will try to keep the bidding simple, and focus on how to better play the cards.
+So in these webpages I will try to keep the bidding simple, and on other webpages focus on how to better play the cards.
 How can bidding be simple if everyone says it is complicated?